Dance Department Scope & Sequence

-    This class is designed for the students to learn the fundamental principles, practices, aesthetics and vocabulary of the Martha Graham modern dance technique.
+The main objective of this course is to introduce the students to the fundamental principles, practices, aesthetics and vocabulary of the Martha Graham modern dance technique.
 The technique is a system of movement based on the principles of contraction, release and spiral.
 Graham technique heightens awareness of the body and its relationship to space by stressing the use of weight in movement patterns.
-Emphasis will also be on clarity of movement, musicality and developing the students’ own sense of artistry.
-This class will help students build physical strength, teach them to move from the center and further their understanding of alignment, giving them the strong foundation needed to train as a well versed dancer.
+It builds physical strength, teaches dancers to move from the center and furthers their understanding of alignment.
+The study of Graham technique requires discipline, patience and commitment to a consistent personal practice in order to build the strong foundation needed for well rounded dance training.

 Contemporary Modern provides an opportunity for students to further explore and challenge themselves artistically, technically, and creatively.
 Choreography and class components become increasingly complex and different movement qualities are used to give students experience in contemporary work.
 Focus is given to the quality and intention of the movement and the course will emphasize detailed work.
 This course is designed to complement previous training ot produce a well-rounded dancer.